 Indeed, Option 3 is the most progressive payment regime.
-The charts below show how the four payment regimes compare across different price / cost scenarios.
+Figures 3 and 4 show how the four payment regimes compare across different price and cost scenarios.
 Option 4 is slightly less regressive than Options 1 and 2 with respect to changes in prices.
-This is to be expected because Option 4 varies the royalty rate with the price of the nodule i.e., the ISA's share increases automatically when prices rise, and vice versa.
+This is to be expected because Option 4 varies the royalty rate with the price of the nodule, meaning that the ISA's share increases automatically when prices rise and drops when they do.
 However, it is equally regressive as Options 1 and 2 with respect to changes in cost.